AntoineSebert/CCCoursework/specifications.md

 * No login is required.
 The user ID is submitted as a simple HTTP request parameter[^1]

 **Important Notice**
 - In your report, please clearly specify the structure of your DynamoDB tables as I need to create them to test your web app.
-This includes all   table names, primary hash/partition key + sort key (if any), and any   Seconday Global Index. *** I won't have access to your AWS DynamoDB tables as I don't have your access key so this is a MUST! ***
+This includes all   table names, primary hash/partition key + sort key (if any), and any Seconday Global Index. **I won't have access to your AWS DynamoDB tables as I don't have your access key so this is a MUST !**

 # The Tasks